MingyuYang-Yale/DBiT-seq/Pre-processing/Extract-Barcode/README.md

 ```
 perl extract-barcodes-withlinker.pl -indir ./ -outdir ./ -sample test
 ```
-After running the script, you will find the output file in the output folder: **test.barcodes.fq.gz**
+After running the script, the data with both barcodes information will be saved in the output folder as: ```test.barcodes.fq.gz```

 A log file containing details number of barcode A and barcode B will also be generated in the output directory: